L00188381/Demo1/README.md

-#This is a basic file
+#This project has been set up for team NOVA.
+#The intention for this team is to create a new function for live messaging to an existing collaboration tool.
+#
 #Author: Joseph O'Neill